 Brookings Health System's MRI system features a wider bore opening to accommodate patients of all body types.
 This wider bore also helps prevent a closed-in feeling for claustrophobic patients.
 As the latest technology, it provides faster exams with better image detail.

 MRI is used to improve the diagnosis of a wide range of conditions such as vascular disease; brain disorders; stroke; and musculoskeletal conditions in the knee, shoulder, and other joints.
 It is also used in evaluating orthopedic injuries.
-Learn more about MRI technology at our fequently asked MRI questions page.
+Learn more about MRI technology on our frequently asked MRI questions page.

-Brookings’ Terri Hein explains the differences between our old MRI machine and the new wide-bore MRI, especially for those with claustrophobia.
+Brookings residents Terri Hein and Dave Johnson explain the differences between our old MRI machine and the new wide-bore MRI, especially for those with claustrophobia, in the videos below.